Featured image of post .NET Framework vs .NET: for the SysAdmin

 For Windows Update (inc Intune), all come down directly without you needing to do anything.
 This has always been the case for .NET Framework patches, but wasn’t always the case for .NET (Core):

-While patching existing installs is easy, however, Microsoft still have room to improve on enabling the sysadmin to better handle the lifecycle of these runtimes - more on that below.
+While patching existing installs is easy, however, Microsoft still have room to improve on enabling the SysAdmin to better handle the lifecycle of these runtimes - more on that below.

 Why .NET (Core)?